hachitomo/costume-conundrum/README.md

 ## Licensing

 The code, images, and sound effects in this project are licensed under the GNU GPLv3.
-This includes everything in the project except the music in src/data/song, which is licensed by Aster Kanke under the CC-BY-NC-ND 4.0 license.
+This includes everything in the project except the music in src/data/song and etc/music, which is licensed by Aster Kanke under the CC-BY-NC-ND 4.0 license.